IgorRC/IgorRC/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Studying computer science and systems engineering at national agrarian university of the jungle.

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+- 🌱 &nbsp; learning about complex algorithms.

 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.